jshholland/inv.alid.pw/conlang.md

-# The first one
+# quth

-This thing is mostly for me to explore some ideas: hanging grammar/meaning on long/short vowels/fricatives, as well as possibly initial consonant mutations (guess who's been learning Welsh recently).
+«quth» /qʊθ/ is a language for me to explore some ideas: hanging grammar/meaning on long/short vowels/fricatives, as well as possibly initial consonant mutations (guess who's been learning Welsh recently).
 I'm also interested in coming up with a script for it that